ai-2070/l0/DOCUMENT_WINDOWS.md

 3. **Strategy** - Match to content type (paragraph for docs, sentence for transcripts)
 4. **Concurrency** - Limit for rate-limited APIs
 5. **Error handling** - Check `result.status === "error"` for failures
+6. **Custom token estimation** - Use tiktoken for accurate counts with OpenAI models

 ```typescript
 // Recommended setup